aucad/aml-networks/readme.md

 ```

 (~24h) This experiment uses the full holdout set and repeats experiments with different model query limits.
-By default, it runs attacks with max iterations: 2, 5, default (varies by attack).
+By default, the max iteration limits are: 2, 5, default (varies by attack).

 #### 2. Limited sampled input